itzCozi/devbox/CONTRIBUTING.md

 - **WSL2 with Ubuntu** on Windows for development

 **Platform-Specific Behavior**:
-- **Windows**: Integration tests may skip due to OS compatibility checks - devbox functionality not supported
-- **macOS**: Tests run for compatibility verification only - devbox functionality not supported
 - **Linux (Debian/Ubuntu)**: Full functionality and testing supported

 ## Submitting Changes